London Street Tramways Company

 Horse tram drivers and conductors

-Horsecar No 32 in service on the Archway Tavern to Euston Rd route — photo undated, but probably taken in the late 1880s or early 1890s.
+Horsecar No 32 in service on the Archway Tavern to Euston Road route — photo undated, but probably taken in the late 1880s or early 1890s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An unidentified horsecar on the Hampstead to Euston service — photo undated, but probably taken in the second half of the 1890s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.